yury-egorenkov/srv/readme.md

 ## Why

 Useful when making a site that will be served by GitHub Pages or similar.

-Usable from Go code.
-Usable from a shell.
-Not overweight.
+* Usable from Go code.
+* Usable from a shell.
+* Not overweight.
+* Can serve files from `zip` archives without nesseserity of unpacking.

 ## Usage